thundergolfer/thundergolfer.github.io/collections/_posts/2025-03-09-the-first-llm.md

   <figcaption style="color: #777;">Timeline of GPT-1 showing its relationship to references discussed in this post.</figcaption>
 </figure>

 [Contextualized Word Vectors (CoVE)](https://arxiv.org/pdf/1708.00107) were an important innovation in transfer learning but are not much like GPT-1.
-The CoVE vectors were created with supervised learning (on English to German translation) not self-supervised learning, and the vectors only become an initial component in a task-specific model.
+The CoVE vectors were created with supervised learning (on English to German translation) not self-supervised learning, and the vectors only become an initial component in a larger task-specific model.

 <figure style="margin: 0; margin-bottom: 1em;">
   <img